awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_exportfindings.md

 # Exporting findings<a name="guardduty_exportfindings"></a>

 GuardDuty supports exporting active findings to CloudWatch Events and, optionally, to an Amazon S3 bucket\.
 New Active findings that GuardDuty generates are automatically exported within about 5 minutes after the finding is generated\.
-You can set the frequency for how often updated Active findings are exported to CloudWatch Events and your S3 bucket \(if configured\)\.
-The frequency that you select applies to exporting to both CloudWatch Events and your S3 bucket, but only for aggregated findings\.
+You can set the frequency for how often updates to Active findings are exported to CloudWatch Events\.
+The frequency that you select applies to the exporting of new occurences of existing findings to CloudWatch Events, your S3 bucket \(if configured\), and Detective \(if integrated\)\.
+For more information on updates to existing findings see [GuardDuty finding aggregation ](guardduty_findings.md#finding-aggregation)

 **Note the following about export settings for findings:**
 + Export settings are regional, which means you need to configure export options for each Region in which you're using GuardDuty\.
 You can export findings from all Regions into one bucket located in one Region\.
 + Archived findings, including new instances of suppressed findings, aren't exported\.
-If you unarchive a finding, its status is updated to **Active**, and then it's exported\.
+If you unarchive a finding, its status is updated to **Active**, and it will be exported at the next interval\.
-+ If you enable findings export in a GuardDuty administrator account, all findings from associated member accounts that are generated in the current Region are also exported to the same location that is configured for the administrator account\.
++ If you enable findings export in a GuardDuty administrator account all findings from associated member accounts that are generated in the current Region are also exported to the same location that you configured for the administrator account\.

 To configure settings for exporting Active findings to an Amazon S3 bucket you will need a KMS key that GuardDuty can use to encrypt findings, and an S3 bucket with permissions that allows GuardDuty to upload objects\.
 Review this topic to learn how to configure findings export and frequency\.